arc53/DocsGPT/HACKTOBERFEST.md

 ### 🏆 Top 50 contributors will recieve a special T-shirt

 ### 🏆 LLM Document analysis by LexEU competition:
-A separate competition is available for those sumbit best new retrieval method that will analyze a Document using EU laws.
+A separate competition is available for those sumbit best new retrieval / workflow method that will analyze a Document using EU laws.
 You will find more information about it on 1st of October.

 ## 📜 Here's How to Contribute: